 We found 8 urologists who accept Blue Cross Blue Shield Solution 102, a Multi-State Plan near Texarkana, TX.

-Dr. Robert Parham is an urologist in Texarkana, TX, Burleson, TX, and Fort Worth, TX.
-Areas of expertise for Dr. Parham include adrenalectomy (adrenal surgery), bladder cancer, and atrophic vaginitis.
+Dr. Robert Parham works as an urologist.
+Areas of expertise for Dr. Parham include bladder cancer, robotic partial nephrectomy, and cystotomy (incision of bladder).
 His hospital/clinic affiliations include Plaza Medical Center of Fort Worth, Texas Health Harris Methodist Hospital Fort Worth, and Texas Health Harris Methodist Hospital Southwest Fort Worth.
-Dr. Parham attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.
+Dr. Parham graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
 The average patient rating for Dr. Parham is 4.0 stars out of 5.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans, in addition to other insurance carriers.
-Dr. Parham is accepting new patients.
+He accepts several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and United Healthcare Plans.
+He is open to new patients.

 Clinical interests: Prostate Problems, Sleep Disorders, Erectile Dysfunction, Kidney Stones, Kidney Cancer, Kidney ...
 (Read more)